dotaheor/unify-Go-builtin-and-custom-generics/README.md

 Personally, I think we should use a hybrid way of the official contract draft version 1 and version 2 to define contracts.

+It would be great if it is possible that compilers can construct a contract from each `gen` block automatically.
+A contrat is a rule set after all.
+For many `gen` blocks, their contracts (the rule sets) are verbose to clearly write down manually, for each of the sets might contain many rules and some of the rules might be subtle.
+However, this is not hard job for computers.

 ## What is the meaningfullness of calling a contract generic in another generic?

 For example, in the last example, the `TreeMap` calls the `comparable` generic.